Nahuatl

 Following the Spanish conquest, Spanish colonists and missionaries introduced the Latin script, and Nahuatl became a literary language.
 Many chronicles, grammars, works of poetry, administrative documents and codices were written in Nahuatl during the 16th and 17th centuries.
 This early literary language based on the Tenochtitlan variety has been labeled Classical Nahuatl.
 It is among the most studied and best-documented Indigenous languages of the Americas.
+In 1570, King Philip II of Spain decreed that Nahuatl should become the official language of the colonies of New Spain to facilitate communication between the Spanish and natives of the colonies.

 Today, Nahuan languages are spoken in scattered communities, mostly in rural areas throughout central Mexico and along the coastline.
 A smaller number of speakers exists in immigrant communities predominantly in the United States.
 There are considerable differences among varieties, and some are not mutually intelligible.
 Huasteca Nahuatl, with over one million speakers, is the most-spoken variety.
 All varieties have been subject to varying degrees of influence from Spanish.
 No modern Nahuan languages are identical to Classical Nahuatl, but those spoken in and around the Valley of Mexico are generally more closely related to it than those on the periphery.
 Under Mexico's General Law of Linguistic Rights of the Indigenous Peoples, promulgated in 2003, Nahuatl and the other 63 Indigenous languages of Mexico are recognized as lenguas nacionales ('national languages') in the regions where they are spoken.
 They are given the same status as Spanish within their respective regions.

 Nahuan languages exhibit a complex morphology, or system of word formation, characterized by polysynthesis and agglutination.
 This means that morphemes – words or fragments of words that each contain their own separate meaning – are often strung together to make longer complex words.
 Through a very long period of development alongside other Indigenous Mesoamerican languages, they have absorbed many influences, coming to form part of the Mesoamerican language area.
 Many words from Nahuatl were absorbed into Spanish and, from there, were diffused into hundreds of other languages in the region.
 Most of these loanwords denote objects indigenous to central Mexico, which the Spanish heard mentioned for the first time by their Nahuatl names.
 English has also absorbed words of Nahuatl origin, including avocado, chayote, chili, chipotle, chocolate, atlatl, coyote, peyote, axolotl and tomato.
 These words have since been adopted into dozens of languages around the world.
 The names of several countries, Mexico, Guatemala, and Nicaragua, derive from Nahuatl.